 Yan Hui, also known as Yan Yuan, was an ancient Chinese philosopher from the state of Lu (521-481 B.C.).
 He was the favorite disciple of Confucius and ranked number one among the 72 disciples of Confucius.
 Yan Hui was born into a poor family but was accepting of his situation.
 He was smart, diligent in his studies, and could learn by analogy.
 Due to his good character, Confucius often praised him.
 Yan Hui died when he was 40 years old and was later venerated as one of the Four Sages.

 Once, Yan Hui had a discussion with Confucius: “I think a person should not be ashamed of being poor.
 One should know one’s place regardless of his background.
-Although one does not have high social status, he does not feel inferior about himself and won’t behave shamefully in front of aristocrats.
+Although one does not have high social status, he does not feel inferior to himself and won’t behave shamefully in front of aristocrats.
 One does not build up his reputation by putting on airs, instead, he supports friends through adversities throughout his whole life.
 What do you think about taking the above-mentioned as standards for the conduct of life? ”

 Confucius replied: “That would be good.
 If one can be contented regardless of his poor family, while not feeling inferior in front of aristocrats, he won’t have other desires.
 Although he does not have a high social position, if he does not consider himself lower than aristocrats, he can behave naturally, humbly, and politely.
 He can treat everyone fairly and not put on airs, therefore, people will respect him.

 He does not isolate himself from social groups, so he makes friends, values loyalty, and supports friends through adversities.
 He does not talk too much or overdo things so he can unite things well.
 If you can do such things, even the ancient sages were nothing more than this.”
-Confucius saw Yan Hui’s action really met his words.
+Confucius saw Yan Hui’s actions really met his words.
 He then often praised him and trusted him very much.

 Once, Confucius was trapped somewhere between the state of Chen and Tsai and had no food.
 He had not eaten for seven days and was exhausted.
 During the daytime, he could only lie down and rest.
 Yan Hui brought back some rice from out of nowhere and cooked it afterward.